 Dining with Dinosaurs is the highlight of Reuben College's Academic Programme.
-World-class speakers are invited by Reuben's Fellows to speak, usually on a topic within the College's four research themes, followed by a dinner where guests debate a selection of questions inspired by the seminar and report their thoughts to the rest of the attendees.
+World-class speakers are invited by Reuben's Fellows to speak, usually on a topic within the College's key research themes, followed by a dinner where guests debate a selection of questions inspired by the seminar and report their thoughts to the rest of the attendees.

 Dining with Dinosaurs is a Reuben tradition that exceeded my expectations.
 The opportunity of attending extremely interesting talks by renowned researchers, and the ability to further discuss their findings on a specific level and the topic on a broader level, is a big advantage. - Reuben College student, summer 2022

 For a taste of what an evening at Dining with Dinosaurs is like, read this speech by Prof. Esther Becker, Vice President of Reuben College, or read one of the blogs, written by Reuben's Research Fellows: